 6. Icelandic Alcohol

-A more historic Icelandic beverage is a caraway flavoured spirit called Brennevín.
-Its potent flavour is usually used to overpower the taste of Hakarl, the traditional fermented shark dish.
+A more historic Icelandic beverage is a caraway-flavored spirit called Brennivin.
+Its potent flavor is usually used to overpower the taste of Hakarl, the traditional fermented shark dish.

 - Read about the Best Bars for Craft Beers

-5. Icelandic Design clothing
+5. Icelandic Clothing

 Icelandic fashion is forward-thinking, practical, and stylish, with many established and up-and-coming designers producing beautiful and original pieces.

-4. Icelandic fiction
+4. Icelandic Fiction

-A man of many intrapersonal conflicts and an ever-changing ideology, Laxness' works paint intricate pictures of Iceland throughout the 20th Century when it underwent the pressures associated with urbanisation, industrialisation, globalism and the Cold War.
+A man of many intrapersonal conflicts and an ever-changing ideology, Laxness' works painted detailed pictures of Iceland throughout the 20th century when it underwent the pressures associated with urbanization, industrialization, globalism, and the Cold War.

-His most esteemed work is without a doubt 'Independent People', but each of his novels is revered.
-The most popular are available in most souvenir shops around the country, as well as in bookstores where you can also find translations from a wealth of other Icelandic writers.
+If you like to read or know someone who does, Halldor's books are one of the best souvenirs from Iceland.
+The most popular ones are available in most souvenir shops around the country and in bookstores, where you can also find translations from a wealth of other Icelandic writers.

 3. Mink Viking Portrait

-At Laugavegur 11, the main street in Reykjavík, you can find the Mink Viking Portrait Studio.
-Here, Guðmann Þór Bjargmundsson has developed quite the name for himself dressing his patrons in traditional Viking regalia, and taking some incredible photographs.
+Here, Gudmann Thor Bjargmundsson has developed quite the name for himself, dressing his patrons in traditional Viking regalia and taking incredible photographs.

-He is also, however, an expert on old Norse life.
-The setting, costuming and weapons are all authentic, and he'll tell you all about the pieces, their uses, and their history as you dress and pose.
+He is also an expert on old Norse life.
+The setting, costuming, and weapons are all authentic, and he'll tell you all about the pieces, their uses, and their history as you dress and pose.

-Although they only became a symbol of the Icelandic national identity following their independence from Denmark in 1944, they now are an integral part of the culture and owned by just about everyone who lives here.
+Although they only became a symbol of the Icelandic national identity following the nation's independence from Denmark in 1944, they're now an integral part of the culture and owned by everyone here.

-The appeal of Lopapeysas in Iceland's cold, wet climate is due to a unique quality of Icelandic sheep.
-Their wool has two different kinds of fibres; the outer layer is tough, long, and water-resistant, while the inner layer is soft and insulating.
+The appeal of lopapeysas in Iceland's cold, wet climate is due to the unique quality of Icelandic sheep.
+Their wool has two different fibers; the outer layer is tough, long, and water-resistant, while the inner layer is soft and insulating.

-The Lopapeysas are knitted in a ‘yoke pattern’, meaning there is a patterned ring around the neck opening, and the most classic have the same motifs around the hem and wrists.
+The lopapeysas are knitted in a "yoke pattern."
+This means there's a patterned ring around the neck opening, and the most classic ones have the same motifs around the hem and wrists.

-Firstly, some companies outsource work to China, therefore many of the sweaters on sale are not authentically Icelandic (some not even being made of Icelandic wool) and are very overpriced.
+First, some companies outsource work to China.
+Therefore many of the sweaters on sale are not authentically Icelandic (some are not even made of Icelandic wool) and are very overpriced.